-Want to setup a company?
-This will tell you about tax laws in Thailand, you have to know about taxation for a Co.
+If you want to incorporate in Thailand, you have to know about taxation for a Co.
 Ltd. which is the most common company type in Thailand.

 There is no known tax on wealth in Thailand.
-There are inheritance taxes in TH placed on an estate.
+There are inheritance, transfer and real property taxes.
 There are widely used credits for innovation spend that include tax relief in this country.

 It takes approximately 160 hours to file and prepare documents for a Thailand Mixed (Civil and common).